On Decoding of Reed-Muller Codes Using a Local Graph Search: A Simplified Selection of an Adjacent Node

-where $\mathbf{y}$ is a vector of input LLRs.
-Observe that it equals the metric of the current codeword minus the sum of LLRs at coordinates defined by $\mathbf{v}$ multiplied by two.
+where $\left(y_1, y_2, \dots, y_{n} \right)$ is a vector of input LLRs.
 Since we are required to maximize the metric of the output codeword, the algorithm needs to find a leaf that minimizes the second sum of \eqref{OutputMetric}.

-Consider a node of the tree $\mathcal{G}$ with vector $\mathbf{v}$.
-At each step of the greedy depth-first search, one requires to choose the child that provides the best solution.
-To solve this task, we propose to use